tinuademargaret/tinusnotes/not_any_less_optimistic.md

 *"The ultimate form of preparation is not planning for a specific scenario, but a mindset that can handle uncertainty".*

 The worse case scenario is not the enemy, not planning for them is.
 Embrace them!
 Don't be afraid to ask the question "What if X goes wrong?"
-What's fun about everything always going to plan anyways :)
+What's fun about everything always going according to plan anyways :)